formlio/forml/docs/lifecycle.rst

         forml apply titanic

 Evaluate
-    Measure the actual performance of the model based on the definitions in ``evaluation.py`` (not implemented yet).
+    Measure the actual performance of the model as predictions against the (previously unseen) true labelled data.

     Example::